 Slather some butter on top for extra yumminess.

 These soft and fluffy pull-apart onion rolls are a game changer.
+The dough is stuffed and topped with caramelized seasoned onions and baked to perfection!

 - 4 cups bread flour